 The Brown University Chorus, 55 dedicated singers drawn from all concentrations within the University, is one of the oldest groups on campus.
 As

 well as performing regularly in Providence and New England, the choir has earned an international reputation over the past 30 years for the quality

-of its performances and most recently returned from a 2009 concert tour of Vienna and Prague, adding to their already impressive legacy as
+of its performances and most recently returned from a 2015 concert tour of Cuba, adding to their already impressive legacy as

 and a 1999 tour of Italy.
 The chorus also enjoyed a 1996 journey through Iberia, a 1993 concert tour of the Mediterranean, with performances in